 In business since 1994, Dimension Machine has built a thriving business with customer service and continuous innovation as their mainstays.
 Their philosophy of “doing more with less” has kept them competitive in a crowded market.
-A recent expansion houses a new Okuma MB-5000H horizontal machining center with a pallet pool, allowing then to run 10 different jobs at the same time on one spindle, instead of using multiple CNC machines.
+A recent expansion houses a new Okuma MB-5000H horizontal machining center with a pallet pool, allowing them to run 10 different jobs at the same time on one spindle, instead of using multiple CNC machines.

 Company Location: Cincinnati, Ohio

 Equipment: 18 Okuma CNC Machines

 Dimension Machine is a family business where even the customers feel cared for like they’re one of the clan.
 Don Barth started the business in 1994, after a new position he’d taken at a CNC machine shop in Kentucky unexpectedly fell through – just two weeks after his starting day, the owner of the shop had a stroke and passed away.
 “I was out on the streets,” says Don.
 So he and his wife Ruthann, with five children at the time, bills to pay, and no job for Don, decided to take the leap.
 They set up shop in their garage, with one customer to get them going.

 Eighteen years later, they still have that customer.
 And, a thriving business powered by their 18 Okuma CNC machines - 8 CNC lathes, 10 milling machines, including a horizontal machining center.
 Dimension is a second home for Don and his family, who work tirelessly to provide customers with the top-notch service that has become their hallmark.